 Avneet Gujral, Assoc.
-AIA, LEED AP BD+C & ND
+AIA, FIIA, LEED AP BD+C & ND, WELL AP

 MSSD ’07 | Sustainable Design Consulting LLC

 Avneet Gujral serves as a Senior Project Manager at SDC.
-In her role, she provides guidance for LEED certification of Neighborhood Development projects that focus on Master Planning such as the $2 billion Wharf DC and the Pittsburgh Penguins Civic Arena Redevelopment, WELL certification, as well as individual mixed-use, commercial, educational, residential, and institutional projects.
+In her role, she provides strategic leadership for LEED certification of Neighborhood Development projects that focus on Master Planning such as the $2 billion Wharf DC and the Pittsburgh Penguins Civic Arena Redevelopment, WELL certification, as well as individual mixed-use, commercial, educational, residential, and institutional projects.
 Additionally, Avneet is an Enterprise Green Communities Charrette Facilitator.
-She serves on the Board of Directors of the Market Leadership Advisory Board for the U.S. Green Building Council's National Capital Region, and has served as a subject matter expert for the development of the LEED for Neighborhood v4 and WELL AP exams for the USGBC and International WELL Building Institute and various pilot green building standards, most recently WELL v2.
+She serves on the Board of Directors of the Market Leadership Advisory Board for the U.S. Green Building Council's National Capital Region, and has served as an expert for the development of the LEED for Neighborhood v4 and WELL AP exams for the USGBC and International WELL Building Institute and various pilot green building standards, most recently WELL v2.